roger-rodriguez/Frontend-Engineering-Foundation/README.md

 }
 ```

-As you can see, you can use its 'title' property like this:
+As you can see, you can use its `title` property like this:
 ```javascript
 book.title; // "My Great Big Title"
 ```